 Viewpoint Legacy

-Project Overview
+Overview

-To achieve these goals, I conducted comprehensive design audits to identify inconsistencies and accessibility issues, then developed user flows and wireframes to streamline workflows and clarify layouts.
-I reorganized navigation and action menus, prioritized high-frequency actions through visual hierarchy, and created interactive prototypes for iterative feedback from stakeholders and developers.
-All design decisions were documented in epics to guide development, and a final post-QA audit ensured that the implemented UI aligned with both design standards and user needs.
+This effort required balancing design modernization with practical implementation considerations, ensuring continuity for existing users while supporting a gradual transition to the next-generation Web platform.
+My work focused on creating a scalable, accessible, and visually consistent UI that could be efficiently developed and deployed.
+To achieve this, I conducted comprehensive design audits to identify inconsistencies and accessibility gaps, then developed user flows and wireframes to streamline workflows and clarify layouts.
+I reorganized navigation and action menus, prioritized high-frequency actions through improved visual hierarchy, and created interactive prototypes to gather iterative feedback from stakeholders and developers.
+All design decisions were documented in epics to guide development, and a final post-QA audit ensured the implemented UI aligned with design standards, accessibility requirements, and user needs.
+This update needed to be addressed in two stages:

 -